Vincent Meli

-Vincent Angelo Meli (/ˈmɛlɪ/; [ˈmɛːli]; January 2, 1921 – January 7, 2008) was an Italian born-American mobster who was a soldier of the Detroit crime family.
+Vincent "Vincenzo" Angelo Meli (/ˈmɛlɪ/; [ˈmɛːli]; January 2, 1921 – January 7, 2008) was an Italian born-American mobster who was a soldier of the Detroit crime family.

 Early years

 Meli was born on January 2, 1921, in San Cataldo, Sicily, to Frank Meli and Grazia Panzica; and he immigrated to the United States at the age of 10.
 His father was a member of the Detroit Partnership along with his uncle Angelo Meli.
 His sister, Marie Antoinette, married attorney Bill Bufalino.
 His cousin, Maria, married Jack Tocco, future crime boss of the family.

 In 1944, he graduated from the University of Notre Dame in South Bend, Indiana.
 Enlisting in the United States Army soon after graduation, Meli saw a lot of action and was discharged three years later.
 During his service, Vincent was a member of Operation Overlord.
 This was the code name for the Battle of Normandy where Allied operations launched the successful invasion of German-occupied western Europe during World War II.
 His division was a primary force in helping to secure Nuremberg concentration camps and free the prisoners.

 Meli married Grace Mercurio, and had two daughters, Carmen and Phyllis, and four sons, Frank, Carl, Vincent, and Paul.